Art Collection FAQs

 Is there a commentary on the works I can read?

-New commentaries are currently being commissioned.
-However you can read a critique of the paintings by Francis Hoyland that covers many of the works.
+Yes, see beneath each work in the Browse the Collection section.
+You can also read a critique of the paintings by Francis Hoyland that covers many of the works.
 This is also available on the Resources page.

 How can we arrange to use the Collection?

-- First - read more about what is involved in our Guidance Notes .
+- First - read more about what is involved in our Guidance for borrowers .

 - Next - plan well ahead.
-The Trustees usually work on a schedule 2 years in advance and it can take a local group that time to prepare.
+The Management Committee usually work on a schedule 2 years in advance and it can take a local group that time to prepare.

 - Don't think you have to use the whole Collection.
-The Trustees are often happy to allow a few pictures to go to a special event.
+The Management Committee are often happy to allow a few pictures to go to a special event.

 - Contact -